schmelczer/great-ai/docs/index.md

 ![scope of GreatAI](media/scope-simple.drawio.svg)

-GreatAI fits between the prototype and deployment phase of your (or your organisation's) AI development lifecycle.
+GreatAI fits between the prototype and deployment phases of your (or your organisation's) AI development lifecycle.
 This is highlighted with blue in the diagram.
 Here, a number of best practices can be automatically implemented aiming to achieve the following attributes:

 - **G**eneral: use any Python library without restriction
 - **R**obust: have error-handling and well-tested utilities out-of-the-box